 Night in Oaxaca

-We invite you to join us on Thursday, August 4 for Night in Oaxaca, in-person at Olivas Adobe in Ventura, CA and online.
-Night in Oaxaca is a celebration of the indigenous migrant communities of California's Central Coast and MICOP's largest and most sought-after fundraiser.
-The evening features Oaxacan cuisine and dance performances, a silent auction, and the presentation of the 2022 Tequio Youth Scholarships.
+We invite you to join us on Friday, August 4 for Night in Oaxaca, in-person at Olivas Adobe in Ventura, CA. Night in Oaxaca is a celebration of the indigenous migrant communities of California's Central Coast and MICOP's largest and most sought-after fundraiser.
+The evening features Oaxacan cuisine and dance performances, a silent auction, and the presentation of the 2023 Tequio Youth Scholarships.